Austria national cricket team: Other tournaments

+Grounds

+Current squad

+Updated as of 23 August 2025.

+This lists all the players who were part of the Austrian squad for the 2025 home series against Belgium.

 Club cricket

 There are three club competitions within Austria: the ACA (Austrian Cricket Association) League, and ACA Trophy (north & south).

 The ACA League comprises (in 2006) 14 teams, 10 of which are based in Vienna.

 The ACA Trophy sometimes includes teams from outside Austria, for example from Poland and the Czech Republic.